THE DUBLIN AIRPORT T2 PROJECT

 * minimise the visual impact of the DAS hardware on the terminal’s aesthetic by effectively ‘hiding’ the lowest profile (yet highest performing) components discreetly within the building’s design via close co-operation with the architects

-A further specific consideration involved the issue of security.
+A further specific consideration of the mobile coverage involved the issue of security.
 Any type of works project involving airport buildings necessarily entails strict adherence to security processes and safety requirements, along with the most diligent screening and clearance of all operatives.
 Having operated in the widest range of highly sensitive environments for over a decade, and having seen the requirement for tight security increase tenfold in that time, we have proven ourselves as a trusted and reliable installation and maintenance partner.

 View larger image here.